Skip to main content

 Cracked Conch (Kracked Konk)

-Tenderized conch meat pounded thin, battered (flour, egg wash, seasoned breadcrumbs), deep-fried until golden and crispy.
-Served with tartar sauce, hot sauce, or spicy mayo.
-Popular street food and appetizer at Fish Fry.
-Crunchy exterior, tender interior.
-Bahamian comfort food classic.
+Conch pounded thin to tenderize it, then dredged in flour, egg wash, and seasoned breadcrumbs and deep-fried until golden.
+It comes with tartar sauce, hot sauce, or spicy mayo, crunchy outside and tender within.
+You'll find it as street food and as an appetizer at Fish Fry.
+A Bahamian comfort classic.

 Fish Fry Experience